lankydan/corda-services-multi-threading-flows/corda-multi-threading.md

 How can I make my Flows faster?
 There's a good chance you have thought about this before if you have been working with Corda for a while.
 You can make reasonable tweaks to eke out performance improvements by changing a few things: transaction size, optimising queries and reducing the number of network hops required throughout the Flow's execution.
 There is one other possibility that probably also crossed your mind at some point.
 Multi-threading.

+More specifically, asynchronously starting Flows/Sub Flows from an already executing Flow.
+Doing so has the potential to greatly improve your CorDapps performance.

-If you tried this you have probably faced a similar exception to the one I got.
-Furthermore, as of now, Corda does not support threading within Flows.
+If you tried this, you probably faced a similar exception to the one I got.
+Furthermore, as of now, Corda does not support threading of Sub Flows.
 But, it can still be done.
 We just need to be clever about it.
 That's where multi-threading within Corda Services comes in.
-They can be called within Flows but are not prisoners to the strict rules that Flows put on them, since an executing Flow will not suspend or checkpoint from within a service.
+They can be called within Flows but are not prisoners to the strict rules that Flows put on them since an executing Flow will not suspend or checkpoint from within a service.

 In this post, I will focus on multi-threading the starting of Flows from within a Service.
 There are other area's that threading can be used within Corda, but this is an interesting area to that I want to look into deeper.
 On the other hand, starting Flows from a Service is also filled with a few gotchas.
 These need to be accounted for and traversed around.
 Otherwise, you are going to wake up one day and wonder why everything has stopped for no apparent reason.